Managing Panic Attacks: Ride The Wave of Panic

 This is what happens when you ride the wave of panic...

-It would be shorter and far less terrifying.
-It wouldn’t take days to recover.
-You won’t be completely exhausted, re-planning your life, or reaching for medicine.
-You’ll be calmer and confident.
-You’ll handle the next panic attack better.
+The panic attack is shorter and far less terrifying.
+It wouldn't take days to recover from the after-effects of panic.
+You won't be completely exhausted, re-planning your life, or reaching for medicine.
+You'll be calmer and confident.
+You'll handle the next panic attack better.

 1. Don't be afraid.
 If you think of it as an Panic Wave, you know it is temporary.
 You've done it before, you can do it again.
 Not being afraid will take the power away from Anxiety, who needs you to be afraid for it to exist.
 Let it flow over you, so it can keep moving and go away faster.